maq1017/packet-node/README.md

 # Overview

-To provide basic config for Direwolf with BPQ to work as a virtual TNC2 packet node Further updates will provide full instructions for direwolf build  & compile along with hamlib, but for now this is simply a config repository
+To provide basic config for Direwolf with BPQ to work as a virtual TNC2 packet node.

+Further updates will provide full instructions for direwolf build  & compile along with hamlib, but for now this is simply a config repository

 ## Requirements: